Manny Pacquiao beats Keith Thurman by split decision

 But Thurman gathered himself and soundly beat Pacquiao through the middle rounds, forcing Pacquiao to show off his durable chin.
 Pacquiao reversed the momentum in the 10th with a series of big shots, including a punch to the body that sent Thurman stumbling away in obvious pain.

 Both fighters pushed to the final bell and embraced.
+Pacquiao won the final round on two judges’ cards, while Feldman’s 12th-round score for Thurman kept Pacquiao from winning by unanimous decision.

-Thurman called for a rematch, and the crowd vocally approved.
+After graciously congratulating Pacquiao, Thurman called for a rematch.
+The pro-Pacquiao Vegas crowd vocally approved.

-Nearly 25 years after a 16-year-old Pacquiao stepped onto the scales for his pro debut with rocks in his pockets just to make the 105-pound minimum weight, the 40-year-old politician showed he could have several years left in his day job.
+Nearly 25 years after a 16-year-old Pacquiao stepped onto the scales for his pro debut with rocks in his pockets just to make the 105-pound minimum weight, this middle-aged politician showed he could have several years left in a day job that paid him a guaranteed $10 million on Saturday night.

-Thurman had been eager to retire Pacquiao, but he couldn’t hurt the ageless wonder.
+Thurman had been eager to retire Pacquiao, but he even couldn’t hurt the ageless wonder.

 Thurman has held a version of the WBA 147-pound title for six years, but he had fought just once since March 2017, when he edged Danny Garcia to earn two welterweight belts.
 He sat out the next 22 months with injuries, and he looked rusty and tentative at times in his comeback victory over Josesito Lopez last January.

-Before the bout, Floyd Mayweather got into the ring before the bout to wish both fighters good luck.
+Before the bout, Floyd Mayweather got into the ring to wish both fighters good luck.
 The retired superstar watched intently from the crowd in the same arena where he beat an injured Pacquiao four years ago.
-Pacquiao’s trainer, Freddie Roach, has said he hopes Mayweather will come out of rematch for a rematch with Pacquiao.
+Pacquiao’s trainer, Freddie Roach, has said he hopes Mayweather will come out of retirement for a rematch with Pacquiao.

 On the undercard, Cuban welterweight Yordenis Ugás battered previously unbeaten Omar Figueroa Jr. for a decision victory featuring three identical 119-107 scorecards.
 Caleb Plant also defended his IBF super middleweight title with a dominant third-round stoppage of previously unbeaten Mike Lee.